tdewin/best-practices-guide/resource_planning/sizing_a_backup_proxy.md

 Getting the right amount of processing power is essential to achieving the RTPO defined by the business.
 In this section, we will outline the recommendations to follow for appropriate sizing.

 ## Processing Resources

-As described above, you can define the max concurrent tasks value in the backup proxy settings.
-It is best practices to plan for 1 physical core or 1 vCPU and 2 GB of RAM for each of the task slots.
-A Task slot can process 1 VM disk at a time and CPU/RAM Ressources are used for Inline Deduplication, Compression, Encryption and other features that are running on the Proxy itself.
-In the UserGuide and within other Veeam documents there is a statement that 2GB of RAM + 512MB per Task slots should be used.
-Consider those as minimum requirements and plan with the above mentioned ressources to be open for further development and special job settings that consum more RAM.
+As described above, you may define the max concurrent tasks value in the backup proxy settings.
+It is best practices to plan for 1 physical core or 1 vCPU and 2 GB of RAM for each of the tasks.
+A task processes 1 VM disk at a time and CPU/RAM resources are used for inline data deduplication, compression, encryption and other features that are running on the proxy itself.

+In the User Guide it is stated that proxy servers required 2 GB RAM + 512 MB per task.
+Please consider these values as minimum requirements.
+Using the above mentioned recommendations allow for growth and additional inline processing features or other special job settings that increase RAM consumption.

-If the Proxy is used for other roles like Gateway Server for CIFS shares, Datadomain DDBoost, StoreOnce Catalyst or if you run the Repository Roles as well on the server, don´t forget to add additional ressources.
-Please check the other chappters for details.
+If the proxy is used for other roles like Gateway Server for SMB shares, EMC DataDomain DDBoost, HPE StoreOnce Catalyst or if you run the backup repository on the server, remember stacking system requirements for all the different components.

-**TIP:* If you double the proxy task count, that will, in general, decrease
-    backup time window up to 50%.
+Please see related chapters for each components for further details.

+**Tip:** Doubling the proxy server task count will - in general - reduce the backup window by 2x.

 ##Total needed Task Slot Numbers
 A general sizing rule of thumb is, to use 1 physical CPU core or vCPU and 2 GB RAM for each 30 VMs within an 8 hour backup window.
 Depending on the infrastructure and mainly the storage performance, these number can turn out to be too conservative, we recommend to do a POC and find out the specific numbers for the environment.

 ## Calculating Overall Task Count Examples